 - single quotation marks for the metric name are optional, but MANDATORY if name contains spaces

 - the name of the metric is flexible insofar that it:, must be less than 19 characters long, unique in the output line and must not contain the quote sign (')

-- alert threshold]; [critical threshold]; [min value]; [max value] can be zero (e.g., if the threshold is not defined or if min and max do not apply).
-Semi-colons that are not filled in can be deleted.
-Min and max are not required if the unit is %.
+- [warning threshold]; [critical threshold]; [min value]; [max value] can be zero (e.g. if the threshold is not defined or if min and max do not apply).
+Blank separating semicolons can be omitted.
+Min and max are not required if the unit is %

 - value, warning threshold, critical threshold, min and max must use numbers [0-9] and must all use the same units for a given metric.